vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 recognized to as the starting point of the zodiac, and started solstitial point.

 giving co-ordinates of stars in terms of ro as the starting Before the Siddhāntic period, the lunar calendar was of point, they could not avoid noticing the movement of the primary importance, hence the exact fixation of the vernal equinoxes, just as it happened with Hipparchos in Greece. equinoctial point (ro) was not very important.
-It became According to Brabmagupta (628 A.D.), the first astronomer important from tbe time the Indian astronomers of the who made a pointed reference to it was one Viṣņu Candra, Siddhānta period first realized that ro should form the : author of the Vāsiṣtha Siddhānta whose dato is given as zerq-point of the zodiac ; and made attempts at different ca. 578 A.D.
-He was supported by one Sriṣeņa of whom epochs ( 285 A.D.-600 A.D. ) to give co-ordinates of stars only the name survives.
+It became According to Brabmagupta (628 A.D.), the first astronomer important from tbe time the Indian astronomers of the who made a pointed reference to it was one Viṣṇu Candra, Siddhānta period first realized that ro should form the : author of the Vāsiṣtha Siddhānta whose dato is given as zerq-point of the zodiac ; and made attempts at different ca. 578 A.D.
+He was supported by one Sriṣeṇa of whom epochs ( 285 A.D.-600 A.D. ) to give co-ordinates of stars only the name survives.
 For holding these views these (Dhruvaka and Vikṣepa) with respect to this as the initial astronomers were roundly abused by Brahmagupta whose point.
 Chapter VIII of modern Sūrya-Siddhānta gives a views on these points appear to have been confused.
 But resume' of these co-ordinates for the junction-stars of the undeterred by the great prestige of Brahmagupta, later lunar asterigms.
 Our analysis of these data as given in Astronomers continued to make references to the movement Appendix 5-B shows that these co-ordinates must have of the equinoctial points. been obtained by actual observations at different epochs, and Wo cite some examples. as the compiler of the Surya-Siddhānta was ignorant of the

 Muõjāla Bhata, a south Indian astronomer, wrote a phenomenon of procession of the equinoxes, he made an